top of page

 The five most popular GAF shingle colors—Charcoal, Pewter Gray, Barkwood, Shakewood, and Weathered Wood—are neutral shades, allowing them to match the widest range of homes.

 According to expert color consultants, the shingle color you ultimately choose should consider elements such as the architectural style and paint color of your house.
 Even geographic location can play a role, as regional climates have typically dictated shingle color options.
-Fortunately, technological advances such as the long-lasting power of algae-fighting StainGuard Plus™ mean you can choose whatever roof shingle color you desire—but in hotter climates, many homeowners still opt for lighter roof shingles to help deflect the heat of the sun's rays.
+Fortunately, technological advances such as the long-lasting power of algae-fighting StainGuard Plus™ mean you can choose whatever roof shingle color you desire—but in hotter climates, many homeowners still opt for lighter roof shingles to help deflect the heat of the sun's rays, such as GAF's Pewter Grey, Oyster Grey and Fox Hollow Grey

 In addition to protecting your home, the right shingle color creates a cohesive look with curb appeal.
 For example, asphalt architectural shingles like Timberline® HDZ™ Shingles offer a wood-shake appearance that looks stunning on a wide variety of homes including ranch-style and mountain homes.